 Tips for travelling with a toddler

 If travelling and seeing the world is one of your passions, you probably won’t want to stop when you have kids.
-However toddlers thrive on the routine and the familiarity of being at home.
-But don’t throw out your suitcases just yet!
-Here are some tips to help keep your toddler happy while being flexible enough to have a wonderful and memorable holiday.
+Toddlers thrive on the routine and the familiarity of being at home, but don’t throw out your suitcases just yet!
+Here are seven tips to help keep your toddler happy while being flexible enough to have a wonderful and memorable holiday.

 1. Pack for various seasons and add spare clothes

-2. Help pop their ears on the plane
+2. Help pop your toddler's ears on the plane

 As adults, most of us are used to popping our ears when the plane takes off and lands to reduce the pressure on our ear drums.
 It’s pretty hard to explain this concept to a young child so it’s a good idea to have something for them to suck on or chew during takeoff and landing.
 For small babies, a dummy, breast or bottle works but for a toddler try a water bottle or a healthy, chewy snack like some sultanas.